Is the Democrats' 'Separated Children' Ploy Working?

 Worse than the Left’s lies and distortions are its fascist tactics.
 A gang of socialists confronted Homeland Security Secretary Kirstjen Nielsen in a Washington restaurant and hounded her out the door.
 Even worse, another gang of Brownshirts descended on Nielsen’s house in a “protest.”
 They shouted slogans and played loud recordings of children crying.
 I’ll bet the neighbors loved that.
 People hate these despicable tactics, and they will rebound against the Democratic Party.

 Second, the ultimate effect of the “separated children” flap is to focus attention on the immigration issue in general, and the flood of illegals crossing our Southern border in particular.
 The problem for the Democrats is that they lose this issue.
-Voters realize that bottom line is, the Democrats favor lots of illegal immigration, while the Republicans oppose it.
+Voters realize that the bottom line is, Democrats favor lots of illegal immigration, while Republicans oppose it.
 The GOP wins this one every time.
 In a mere year and a half, the Democrats seem to have forgotten that Donald Trump is president largely because of his stance on illegal immigration.

 So, annoying as the “separated children” would-be crisis is, conservatives shouldn’t panic.
 Its long-term effects will be neutral in the worst case, and more likely positive for conservatives and Republicans who stay the course.